vkcode7/CSharp/More CSharp.md

 }
 ```

 ### [AggregateException](https://learn.microsoft.com/en-us/dotnet/api/system.aggregateexception?view=net-7.0)
 is used to consolidate multiple failures into a single, throwable exception object.
 It is used extensively in the [Task Parallel Library (TPL)](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl) and [Parallel LINQ (PLINQ)](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/parallel-linq-plinq).

 ### Types of Threads
 Basically, there are two types of threads which fall into:
 * Foreground Thread
 * Background Thread

 ### Foreground Thread

 Foreground threads are threads which will continue to run until the last foreground thread is terminated.
-In another way, the application is closed when all the foreground threads are stopped.
+In another way, the application is closed when all the foreground threads are stopped.<br>

-So the application won't wait until the background threads are completed, but it will wait until all the foreground threads are terminated.
+So the application won't wait until the background threads are completed, but it will wait until all the foreground threads are terminated. <br>
 By default, the threads are foreground threads.
-So when we create a thread the default value of IsBackground property would be false.
+So when we create a thread the default value of IsBackground property would be false.<br>

 ### Background Thread
 Background threads are threads which will get terminated when all foreground threads are closed.
 The application won't wait for them to be completed.

 We can create a background thread like following:
 1. <code>Thread backgroundThread = <strong>new</strong> Thread(threadStart);  </code>
 2. <code>backgroundThread.IsBackground = <strong>true</strong>;  </code>
 3. <code>backgroundThread.Start(); </code>

 ### ThreadPool
 Threadpool is suitable only when you use it for operations that takes less time to complete.
 Threadpool threads are not suitable for long running operations, as it can easily lead to thread starvation.

 If you require your thread to have a specific priority, then threadpool thread is not suitable.